 NFTs are provably scarce based on data inscribed onto it on the public ledger.
 This information can include its serial number from a limited edition, unique attributes, provenance metadata, and so on.
 Even as the collectible gets passed through multiple hands, its data remains immutable and intact.
 Each transaction is publicly viewable on the blockchain, creating an audit trail of the asset’s history.

 CryptoKitties were among the first cryptocollectibles.
-CryptoKitties is a blockchain based video game that allows players to purchase, collect, breed and sell various types of virtual cats.
-A CryptoKitties’ ownership is tracked via a smart contract on the Ethereum blockchain.
-The game’s popularity in December 2017 congested the Ethereum network, causing it to reach an all-time high in transactions and slow down significantly.
+It’s a blockchain based video game that allows players to purchase, collect, breed and sell various types of virtual cats.
+Every CryptoKitty’s ownership is tracked via a smart contract on the Ethereum blockchain.

 The ERC721 technical standard that emerged from the CryptoKitties team became the ERC20 of collectibles.
 The ERC-721 standard for creation of NFTs serves as a set of rules that make an asset (either digital or tangible) become tokenized as a non-fungible token.
 Each token carries unique data and an identifier to track of its provenance and ownership.